Welcome to Protect DuPage

 View the below resources for tips and information pertaining to severe weather preparedness.
 Additional information is available in the

-Severe Weather Preparedness Guide, developed by the Illinois Emergency Management Agency (IEMA), and on the
+Severe Weather Preparedness Guide, developed by the Illinois Emergency Management Agency (IEMA),

 emergency preparedness page of